Americanization (foreign culture and media): Media

 In Hollywood, many foreign film productions (most of them from Europe and the Far East) are remade into U.S.-produced versions for American viewers - adapting the story to conform to American culture.
 Most of these "Americanized" versions are filmed in American places, and with English-speaking actors.
-Examples include Godzilla, Point of No Return (aka Nikita), My Father the Hero, The Office, The Ring and House of Cards.
+Examples include Godzilla, Point of No Return (a.k.a.
+Nikita), My Father the Hero, The Office, The Ring and House of Cards.
 In some cases, an original story from a foreign country is Americanized by recasting its lead characters as American; an example of this was the first adaptation of the James Bond novel, Casino Royale, which was produced for CBS Television in 1954.
 In this version, the character of Bond — a British agent in the original novel and subsequent movie series — is changed into an American agent for the TV version.

 Americanization is particularly common with the localization of Japanese pop culture in the United States.
 An example of this is Power Rangers, which uses an English speaking cast playing new characters and dubbing over stock footage from its original Japanese counterpart Super Sentai.
 Other examples include dub localizations of anime as well as video game localizations.